GitcrackerUK/Messenger/README.md

 ##### BOT LIBRE

 Platform with numbers of API's to create interactive messengers with AI.
-More about on [Take me to Home Page](https://www.botlibre.com/)
+More about on [Home Page](https://www.botlibre.com/)

 ##### Tools used to create Bot Chat